loregagliard/loregagliard/README.md

 </p>

 <h2 align="center">Hi everyone!</h2>
-My name is Lorenzo Gagliardi, I'm from Milan, Italy.
+Hi all,
-I'm a ML engineer, with mathematical statistics background and 3+ years of experience in learning algorithms and artificial intelligence industry.
+I'm a Data Scientist and a ML engineer, with mathematical statistics background and 4+ years of experience in predictive algorithms and their industrial applications.

-I'm passionate about Machine Learning, Artificial Intelligence and technology in general!
-Currently specializing in data science field.

-Volunteering is basically what keeps my weekends busy, but I also join hackathons from time to time (for fun and glory)!

-I love the notion of "open source" itself, I am available to collaborate with any interesting project with the right mission.

-To contact me, the most effective way is by email.
-You can find the address by clicking on the icon above!
+This repo is meant to be a chaotic and unorganized notes collector, especially for my volunteering activities.

 <!---